kamaleshME21/WeatherWebApp/README.md

 ## Important
-You need to get your own api key from any weather website (e.g. openweatherapi)
+You need to get your own api key from any weather website (e.g. openweathermap)

 ```javascript
 const apiKey = 'YOUR_API_KEY';